pubnub/pubnub-mcp-server/resources/sdk_docs/python_storage-and-playback.md

 # Message Persistence API for Python SDK

-Real-time access to stored messages with 10 ns timetokens and optional AES-256 encryption.
-Configure message retention (1 day to Unlimited) in the Admin Portal.
-You can retrieve messages, message reactions, and files (via File Sharing API).
+Message Persistence provides real-time access to stored messages (timestamped to 10 ns, replicated across AZs/regions).
+Messages can be encrypted with AES-256.
+Configure retention in Admin Portal (1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited).
+You can retrieve:
+- Messages
+- Message reactions
+- Files (via File Sharing API)

+Enable Message Persistence for your key in the Admin Portal.

 ##### Request execution and return values

-Synchronous: `.sync()` returns an `Envelope` with `Envelope.result` (type varies per API) and `Envelope.status` (`PnStatus`).
+Use synchronous or asynchronous operations.

+.sync() returns an Envelope with:
+- Envelope.result: API-specific result object
+- Envelope.status: PnStatus

 ```
 `1pubnub.publish() \